lwara/pdsnd_github/README.md

 BIKESHARE
 ### Description
-Describe what your project is about and what it does This is a python program that produces information abot Bicycles that are offered on rent.
+Describe what your project is about and what it does This is a python program that produces information about Bicycles that are offered on rent.
-### Files used
+### Files used in the project
 Include the files used

 ### Credits